-In Kansas City days of old, enterprising bar owners would offer free food to workers heading home and craving a beer or whiskey.
-The food was usually very salty, encouraging the patrons to drink even more.
+In Kansas City's days of old, enterprising bar owners would offer free food to workers heading home and craving a beer or whiskey.
+This food was usually very salty, encouraging the patrons to drink even more.

-The term “happy hour” didn’t exist at this time, but the mix of food and drink has always been an intoxicating lure that nearly every restaurant offers.
+The term “happy hour” didn’t exist at this time, but a mix of food and drink has always been an intoxicating lure that nearly every restaurant offers.

 On Friday’s Central Standard, Charles Ferruzza and fellow food critics Emily Farris, Mary Bloch, and Gloria Gale discuss the best happy hours in and around Kansas City.